open-contracting/deploy/docs/develop/update/apache.rst

 md
 ~~

-You can configure `mod_md <https://httpd.apache.org/docs/2.4/mod/mod_md.html>`__ by adding Apache directives to your service's Pillar file.
+You can configure `mod_md <https://httpd.apache.org/docs/2.4/mod/mod_md.html>`__ by adding Apache directives to your server's Pillar file.
 For example:

 .. code-block:: yaml
    :emphasize-lines: 3-5